 All new programs and program discontinuances shall be approved by the Board of Trustees.

 All new programs shall be submitted to the California Community College Chancellor’s Office for approval as required.

+All courses and programs shall be certified by the Curriculum Chair and Vice President of Instruction each year on October 1.

 Individual degree-applicable credit courses offered as part of a permitted educational program shall be approved by the Board.
 Non-degree-applicable credit and degree-applicable courses that are not part of an existing approved program must satisfy the conditions authorized by Title 5 regulations and shall be approved by the Board.